dtcc-platform/dtcc-builder/doc/usage.md

 * **Parameters** used to control the mesh generation stored as a JSON file named `Parameters.json` (optional).

-If `dtcc-generate-mesh` is run without any arguments, it is assumed that the current working directory contains the input data:
+If no command-line argument is given, it is assumed that the current working directory contains the input data:

     dtcc-generate-mesh

-If `dtcc-generate-mesh` is run with a directory name as argument, that directory is searched for the input data:
+If a directory is given as command-line argumennt, the given directory is searched for the input data:

     dtcc-generate-mesh <path to data directory>

-If `dtcc-generate-mesh` is run with a parameter file as argument, the `DataDirectory` parameter is searched for the input data:
+If a parameter file is given as argument, the specified `DataDirectory` parameter is searched for the input data:

     dtcc-generate-mesh <path to parameter file>